TriplyDB/Documentation/docs/triply-etl/changelog/index.md

 You can use this changelog to perform a safe upgrade from an older version of TriplyETL to a newer one.
 See the documentation for [Upgrading TriplyETL repositories](/docs/triply-etl/cli#upgrade) for the advised approach, and how the changelog factors into that.

-# Changelog for TriplyETL 2.0.9 and 2.0.10
+# Changelog for TriplyETL 2.0.7 through 2.0.10

-Release date: 2023-06-28
+Release dates: 2023-06-17 through 2023-06-28

+Bugfixes:
-Bugfixes for running on Windows.
+- Installation on Windows.

-# Changelog for TriplyETL 2.0.7 and 2.0.8

-Release date: 2023-06-17

-Fixed warnings for a dependency (async-saxophone for XML processing), which did not yet officially support Node.js 18.
+- Fixed warnings for a dependency (async-saxophone for XML processing), which did not yet officially support Node.js 18.

 # Changelog for TriplyETL 2.0.6